CliMA/ClimaAnalysis.jl/README.md

 ## Features

 - Read, organize, and process NetCDF files
-- Visualize heatmaps and 1D profiles with `CairoMakie`
+- Visualize heatmaps and 1D profiles with `Makie`
 - Visualize heatmaps on a globe with `GeoMakie`
 - Apply averages and other reductions to the output variables
 - Slice variables along a given value (e.g., take the slice with altitude of 500 meters)